 If communications security is a concern of yours, then click here to learn how phone conferencing security works.
 To learn more about Bluetooth security issues and solutions, see Bluetooth.com: Wireless Security.

-For more information on Bluetooth and related topics, including full Bluetooth specifications, check out the links on the next page.
+For more information on Bluetooth and related topics, including full Bluetooth specifications, check out the links below.

 More Great Links

 - Bluetooth.org http://www.bluetooth.org

 - "Bluetooth Technology: What are the applications?"
 MobileInfo.com. http://www.mobileinfo.com/Bluetooth/applic.html

 - Fleishman, Glenn.
 "Inside Bluetooth 2.0."
 Macworld.com. http://www.macworld.com/news/2005/02/09/bluetooth2/index.php